ACA Frequently Asked Questions

 Q: What is a State Exchange?

 Some states run their own health exchanges.
-They do not use the healthcare.gov platform to enroll their residents in health plans, so you enroll with the state.
+They do not use the healthcare.gov platform to enroll their residents in health plans, so you enroll directly through the state platform.

 American Exchange is licensed to enroll people through the state exchange if you live in:

 American Exchange can’t help you enroll if you live in one of the following states.
-We’ve provided links to the state exchange websites where you can get more information and enroll.
+We’ve provided links to the state exchange websites and their open enrollment dates for 2024 health coverage.
 Just click on the link for your state.

 Q: Am I eligible to enroll in a marketplace plan?